EOS-TS/pact-stubs/README.md

     *  *currently only json payloads are supported
  * Allow for *pact verified* concrete request pattern (wiremock only), i.e. for parallel test execution, for otherwise regex based pact rules of url path, query params and request body
     + +currently only json payloads are supported

- In addition, this library provides `String` messages from MessagePacts ().

  ## Getting Started